Enhanced Case Management Community Health Workers

 Show More

 Carrie Collins serves as the Family Advocate Services Director for the Link Family Resource Center.
-For the past 8 years, Carrie was a Training and Consulting Specialist with Strategies 2.0 at Children’s Bureau.
+Previously Carrie was a Training and Consulting Specialist with Strategies 2.0 at Children’s Bureau.
 She provided training and consultation throughout the state to assist organizations and individuals in their work with family strengthening and prevention of child abuse and neglect.
 Carrie received her Masters Degree in Organizational Leadership from Ashford University, and a Bachelor’s Degree in Business Management from the University of Phoenix.
 Her background includes over 20 years in the Head Start and Migrant Head Start program in Parent Involvement and Leadership, and Staff Career Development and Training.
 She served two years in AmeriCorps providing pesticide safety training to farm workers throughout the state of Utah.
-Carrie and her husband share the joy of being parents to 4 grown children, and grandparents to 3 grandsons and 2 granddaughters!
+Carrie and her husband share the joy of being parents to 4 grown children, and grandparents to 6 grandsons and 2 granddaughters!

+S.A.F.E.
 Referral Forms

 SAFE Referral Form

 Please note that for SAFE referrals, the client must initial for each agency authorized to exchange information (page 3) and sign and date the last page (page 4).
+Please send all SAFE referrals to:

 Form 815 (English)